TERMS AND CONDITIONS

 Section 4.
 SCOPE OF SERVICES

-4.1 Commenco will provide the Services described in this Agreement or in a more detailed statement of work or other document attached as Appendix A to this Agreement.
-At Customer’s request, Commenco may also provide additional services at Commenco’s then-applicable rates for the services.
+4.1 Commenco will provide the Services described in this Agreement or in a more detailed statement of work or other document attached as Exhibit A to this Agreement.
+At Customer’s request, Commenco may also provide additional services at Commenco’s then applicable rates for the services.

-4.2 If Commenco is providing Services for Equipment, Commenco parts or parts of equal quality will be used; the Equipment will be serviced at levels set forth in the manufacturer’s product manuals; and routine service procedures that are prescribed by Commenco will be followed
+4.2 If Commenco is providing Services for Equipment, (a) Commenco parts or parts of equal quality will be used; (b) the Equipment will be serviced at levels set forth in the manufacturer’s product manuals; and (c) routine service procedures that are prescribed by Commenco will be followed.

 4.3 If Customer purchases from Commenco additional equipment that becomes part of the same system as the initial Equipment, the additional equipment may be added to this Agreement and will be billed at the applicable rates after the warranty for that additional equipment expires.